Dr. Sarah Farstad, R.Psych.

 I use evidence-based assessment strategies, which means they are scientifically supported by research.
 My assessment process is consistent with the Canadian ADHD Practice Guidelines, published by the Canadian ADHD Resource Alliance.

-I have completed continuing education on the assessment of ADHD and other neurodevelopmental disorders, including specifically focusing on the assessment of ADHD in adults and women, where symptoms may not be as obvious or noticeable.
+I have completed continuing education on the assessment of ADHD and other neurodevelopmental conditions, including specifically focusing on the assessment of ADHD in adults and women, where symptoms may not be as obvious or noticeable.

 I provide a warm, non-judgmental, strengths-based approach that is adapted to each client's needs.
 I believe neurodiversity is best reflected in acknowledging brain differences rather than deficits.
 It is important to understand that the impact of these brain differences on your life results from an interaction between how your brain functions and the expectations of your environment.